MihirSheth25/bilav-website-sample/README.md

 Page has been made using basic HTML, CSS & JavaScript No extra JavaScript libraries have been used

-However, the entire website could be made dynamic using React/Angular
+However, the entire website could be made dynamic using **React/Angular**

 #### TO-DO
-1. Find a better alternative for the animation code in the HTML
+1. Find a better alternative to the animation code in the HTML
    * The current code adds multiple lines of redundant HTML code
-   * A CodePen animation has been used the link to which is in the comments of the CSS files
+   * A CodePen animation has been used, the link to which is in the comments of the CSS file
    * Find an alternative which looks the same but does not have as many lines of repeating code

 2. Rectify latest login time on home page